ScooloV/bbpedia/docs/death_zone/match_events.md

 Until the start of the active team's next team turn, apply an additional
--1 modifierr to all attempts to catch or pick up the ball, and to any passing interference attempts made.
+-1 modifier to all attempts to catch or pick up the ball, and to any passing interference attempts made.

 (7-8, 2) WHITEOUT
 *The stadium is suddenly blanketed by a thick screen of mist.
-Perhaps this* *is a freak meteorological occurrence, or maybe magical trickery is involved*
+Perhaps this* *is a freak meteorological occurrence, or maybe magical trickery is involved
-*- or maybe one of the contraptions in the local Engineers Guild has* *backfirred again..*
+- or maybe one of the contraptions in the local Engineers Guild has backfirred again..*

 For the remainder of the drive, any player wishing to move more than fivve squares during their activation must Rush in order to do so.
 For